 |

 critical at the stress level imposed on the disk at 46,000 RPM.

-fracture mechanics analysis had been done during the design.
-It was
+mechanics analysis had been done during the design.
+It was further

-further found that the disk was ultrasonically inspected in the
+found that the disk was ultrasonically inspected in the pancake forged

-pancake forged condition and passed.
-However, no additional inspection
+condition and passed.
+However, no additional inspection was apparent in

-had been performed during manufacture, this failure could have been
+during manufacture, this failure could have been avoided.

+|